pablomarin/Retail-Recommender/README.md

 # Retail Recommender Solution Offering
 The Retail Recommender Solution Offering unlocks data for clients to provide specific recommendations across item features such as; products, product categorites, sellers, customers, reviews on products, and more.
+This offering can be implemented as a POC in the clients environment with their own data in a 2 day workshop.
+For more information on the 2 day workshop, click the powerpoint presentation below:

 ![Link to Introductory Solution Workshop Deck](https://github.com/pablomarin/Retail-Recommender/blob/main/Recomender-Presentation%20-%20Pitch%20Deck.pptx)

-Click "view raw" to view powerpoint presentation
+**Click "*view raw*" to view powerpoint presentation**

 # Prerequisites
 * Azure subscription